Placement and Primary Service Types

 Setting describes the location where a student receives instruction.
 Setting does not refer to a specificschool.

-Every student should learn in their The legal right of a student who has a disability to be (LRE) .
+Every student should learn in their least restrictive environment (LRE) .
 The general educationsetting is the default LRE.
 However, some students have specific learning needs that make an alternative settingtheir LRE.
 A student’s LRE can vary throughout their school day, across instructional content and settings.

 In a student’s IEP, their setting is often summarized as the percentage of time spent in the general educationsetting.